Foster

 PROFILE FAQ

-Foster has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Foster has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-AreaSearch has identified six projects that could impact the area, with key ones being Parr Street Leongatha Rezoning and Subdivision, Great Southern Rail Trail Leongatha Precinct Development, Leongatha Battery Energy Storage System (BESS), and Wyndham Garden Inverloch.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely to affect the region.
+Notable initiatives include Parr Street Leongatha Rezoning and Subdivision, Great Southern Rail Trail Leongatha Precinct Development, Leongatha Battery Energy Storage System (BESS), and Wyndham Garden Inverloch.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.